-HPAI losses total over 37.7 million
+HPAI losses pass 38 million birds

 This story will be continually updated as new commercial and backyard cases are reported to the Animal and Plant Health Inspection Service.